PickNikRobotics/beta_moveit_website/team/team.md

                 <a style="display:inline-block;" href="https://www.linkedin.com/in/tyler-weaver-b504626" target="_blank">
                     <div class="bioPic" style="background-image: url('../assets/images/p17.jpg')"></div>
                 </a><br>
-                <a class="peopleName" href="https://www.linkedin.com/in/tyler-weaver-b504626" target="_blank">Tyler Weaver, BS</a>
+                <a class="peopleName" href="https://www.linkedin.com/in/tyler-weaver-b504626" target="_blank">Tyler Weaver</a>
                 <div class="peoplePosition">Software Engineer - Robotics</div>
                 <div class="peopleDesc">B.S.
-Computer Engineering from DeVry University.
-Tyler has a talent for C++ and Python programming having completed a number of different software applications over the past decade.
-In 2013 he supported Special Operations in Afghanistan and at DeVry Tyler he built a stereo vision sensor for a robot for competing in the Colorado Robotics Challenge.
+Comp Engineering from DeVry Univ.
+Tyler has a talent for C++ and Python programming, having created many different software applications over the past decade.
+In 2013 he supported Special Operations in Afghanistan, and at DeVry Tyler built a stereo vision sensor for a robot competing in the CO Robotics Challenge.
 He has since developed software defined radio libraries for wireless communication and sensing applications.
 In that position, Tyler worked on a large legacy codebase adding new signal types and improving the accelerated math library.
                 </div>
             </div>
         </div>